aframevr/aframe/docs/components/renderer.md

 A logarithmic depth buffer may provide better sorting and rendering in scenes containing very large differences of scale and distance.

+### Precision

+Set precision in fragment shaders.
+Main use is to address issues in older hardware / drivers.
+Adreno 300 series GPU based phones are [particularly problematic](https://github.com/mrdoob/three.js/issues/14137).
+You can set to `mediump` as a workaround.
+It will improve performance, in mobile in particular but be aware that might cause visual artifacts in shaders / textures.